|

 It's hard to choose which tours to do because there are so many of them, but everyone recommended the Sacred Valley tour, and it was pretty amazing.
 They managed to pack a lot into one day, including visiting three separate Inca sites (Pisac, Ollantaytambo, and Chinchero) which were all spectacular in their own way.
 They all featured different types of terraces, which was the Incan solution to farming on steep slopes.

-The tour also featured a trip to a silversmith (which was basically an excuse to try and sell you some jewellery) and a trip to a weaver's house (the same).
+The tour also featured a trip to a silversmith (which was basically an excuse to try and sell you some jewellery) and a trip to a weaver's house (the same but with ponchos).
 Not only was the weaver a dab hand at making clothes, she could also belt out a tune.

 The walking tours varied in quality, depending on who was taking it.
 But there was certainly no shortage of things to do in and around Cusco.
 In fact, as I write this, I've been here over a week and I'm in no rush to leave.
 Although I'll have to, as I'm leaving soon for a 5 day trek to the Salkantay mountain and Machu Picchu, which will probably merit a post of its own.